-The unaudited pro forma combined financial statements of the Company consist of the unaudited pro forma condensed combined statement of income for the year to date ended May 31, 2016, the unaudited pro forma combined statement of income for the fiscal year ended December 31, 2015 and an unaudited pro forma condensed combined balance sheet as of May 31, 2016.
+The unaudited pro forma combined financial statements of the Company consist of the unaudited pro forma combined statement of income for the fiscal year ended December 31, 2015 and an unaudited pro forma combined balance sheet as of December 31, 2015.
 The unaudited pro forma combined financial statements should be read in conjunction with "Capitalization," "Selected Historical Combined Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Certain Relationships and Related Person Transactions" and our historical combined financial statements included elsewhere in this Information Statement.

-The unaudited pro forma combined financial statements have been prepared based on our historical combined financial statements included in this Information Statement and are not intended to be a complete presentation of our financial position or results of operations had the transactions contemplated by the separation and distribution agreement and related agreements occurred as of and for the periods indicated.
+The unaudited pro forma combined financial statements have been prepared based on our historical combined financial statements included in this Information Statement and are not intended to be a complete presentation of our financial position or results of operations had the transactions contemplated by the separation and distribution agreement and related agreements occurred as of and for the period indicated.
 In addition, they are provided for illustrative and informational purposes only and are not necessarily indicative of our future results of operations or financial condition as an independent, publicly traded company.
 The pro forma adjustments are based upon available information and assumptions that management believes are reasonable, that reflect the expected impacts of events directly attributable to the separation and related transactions described below, and that are factually supportable, and for purposes of the pro forma combined statement of income, are expected to have a continuing impact on us.
 However, such adjustments are subject to change based on the finalization of the terms of the separation and related agreements.

-The unaudited pro forma condensed combined statement of income for the year to date ended May 31, 2016 and unaudited pro forma combined statement of income for the fiscal year ended December 31, 2015 reflect our results of operations as if the separation and related transactions described below had occurred on January 1, 2015.
-The unaudited pro forma condensed combined balance sheet as of May 31, 2016 reflects our financial position as if the separation and related transactions described below had occurred as of such date.
+The unaudited pro forma combined statement of income for the fiscal year ended December 31, 2015 reflects our results of operations as if the separation and related transactions described below had occurred on January 1, 2015.
+The unaudited pro forma combined balance sheet as of December 31, 2015 reflects our financial position as if the separation and related transactions described below had occurred as of such date.